kahmunrah/Jimin-Dashboard-Website/next-dashboard/README.md

-# TailAdmin Next.js - Free Next.js Tailwind Admin Dashboard Template
+# Align Medical Dashboard - Next.js Tailwind Admin Dashboard Template

-TailAdmin is a free and open-source admin dashboard template built on **Next.js and Tailwind CSS** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web project.
+This project adapts the TailAdmin template into a medical dashboard built on **Next.js and Tailwind CSS**.
+It provides a foundation for clinic or patient management interfaces with reusable UI components and layouts.

 ![TailAdmin - Next.js Dashboard Preview](./banner.png)